makexcake/commit-hw-2/README.md

 * EventBridge rule to trigger the start and stop lambda functions.
 * ALB with https listener that uses my very own certificate (created it via openSSL).
 * ECS Fargate cluster with service that provisions 2 containers.
+* The setup uses SSL Offload which means that the traffic from the internet to ALB use https protocol and from ALB to the continer http.

 ### Notes:
 * Havent succseed in making the app fetching image from s3 in containiarized environment.